-If you have been victim to a workplace shooting it can be difficult to move on with your life due to physical injuries or post-traumatic stress from the event.
+If you have been a victim of a workplace shooting it can be difficult to move on with your life due to physical injuries or post-traumatic stress from the event.
 If you are a survivor or victim of a workplace shooting, who is liable for the emotional and physical trauma that such an event leaves behind?

 Is Your Employer Liable to Pay for Damages?

-OSHA has a General Duty clause that states that each employer, “shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
+OSHA has a General Duty clause that states that each employer, “shall furnish to each of his employee's employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”

-Although there is no official standard in place for workplace violence, it can be determined that the employer potentially knew that an ex or current employee (or spouse of an employee) had violent tendencies and that there was the potential for violence in the workplace.
+Although there is no official standard in place for workplace violence, it can be determined that the employer potentially knew that ex or current employee (or spouse of an employee) had violent tendencies and that there was the potential for violence in the workplace.
 They may be liable, for example, if they hired an employee who had a violent past that they failed to find out about because there was no background check.
-The could also be liable if they fired an employee and failed to take up their ID badge, keys, or uniform that allowed them to access the building after their employment ended.
+They could also be liable if they fired an employee and failed to take up their ID badge, keys, or uniform that allowed them to access the building after their employment ended.
 They could also be liable if the workplace shooter was a stalker or an angry spouse or boyfriend of an employee who forcibly entered the building because of a lack of security.